Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Introduction

-To this end, we note that recent popular transformer networks \cite{vaswani2017attention,dosovitskiy2021image} provide a new perspective for this problem.
-Originating from machine translation \cite{vaswani2017attention}, the transformer entirely replies on self-attention to model global dependencies of sequence data directly.
-Viewing image patches as tokens (words) in natural language processing (NLP) applications \cite{dosovitskiy2021image}, the transformer can be applied to learn powerful global feature representations for images.
-In a short period, the transformer has advanced various computer vision tasks such as image classification \cite{dosovitskiy2021image,liu2021transformer,liu2021swin}, object detection \cite{carion2020end}, instance segmentation \cite{wang2020end}, action recognition \cite{kalfaoglu2020late}, object tracking \cite{yan2021learning}, and pose estimation \cite{mao2021tfpose}.
+To this end, we note that recent popular transformer networks \cite{vaswani2017attention,dosovitskiy2021image} provide a new perspective on this problem.
+Originating from machine translation \cite{vaswani2017attention}, transformers entirely reply on self-attention to model global dependencies of sequence data directly.
+Viewing image patches as tokens (words) in natural language processing (NLP) applications \cite{dosovitskiy2021image}, transformers can be applied to learn powerful global feature representations for images.

-Since the global relationship modeling of the transformer is essential for SOD to locate salient objects in a natural scene, some works have tried to bring the transformer into SOD \cite{liu2021visual,mao2021transformer}.
-For example, Liu \etal \cite{liu2021visual} proposed a pure transformer network for SOD, where the encoder and decoder are both transformers.
-Mao \etal \cite{mao2021transformer} adopted Swin Transformer \cite{liu2021swin} as the encoder and designed a simple CNN-based decoder.
-We note that existing transformer-based SOD methods \cite{liu2021visual,mao2021transformer} entirely rely on the transformer to extract global feature representations through using the transformer as the encoder.
-However, these methods ignore the effect of local representations, which is also essential for SOD in refining object details \cite{zhang2017amulet,zhang2017learning,luo2017non,wang2017stagewise,liu2018picanet,li2018contour,chen2018reverse,liu2020lightweight,liu2021samnet,qiu2019revisiting,qiu2020simple,wu2019cascaded,liu2019simple,zhao2019egnet,li2020depthwise,li2020complementarity,chen2020embedding}, as mentioned above.
+Since the global relationship modeling of transformers is beneficial to SOD for locating salient objects in a natural scene, some works have tried to bring transformers into SOD \cite{liu2021visual,mao2021transformer}.
+However, we note that existing transformer-based SOD methods \cite{liu2021visual,mao2021transformer} entirely rely on the transformer to extract global features by using the transformer as the encoder.
+They ignore the effect of local representations, which is also essential for SOD in refining object details \cite{zhang2017amulet,zhang2017learning,luo2017non,wang2017stagewise,liu2018picanet,li2018contour,chen2018reverse,liu2020lightweight,liu2021samnet,qiu2019revisiting,qiu2020simple,wu2019cascaded,zhao2019egnet,liu2022poolnet+,zhang2021engaging,zhang2022tcrnet}, as mentioned above.
 Therefore, existing SOD methods have gone from one extreme to the other, \ie, from the lack of powerful global modeling (CNN-based methods) to the lack of local representation learning (transformer-based methods).